ministryofjustice/security-guidance/docs/email.md

 -   During an employee investigation relating to misconduct or a security incident, for example IT misuse.
 -   Upon the death or unexpected exit of an employee, for example for the retrieval of key information and closing down an account.

 Ideally, access will have been organised in advance of an absence.
 But this is not always the case; sometimes there are unexpected or unusual circumstances.
-Gaining access in such situations will require substantial escalation to [management, Data Privacy and Security teams](#contact-details).
+Gaining access in such situations will require substantial escalation to [management and Data Privacy and Security teams](#contact-details).

 Anyone needing access to someone else's email account should read the [Privileged Account Management Guide](privileged-account-management-guide.md), then [get in touch for further assistance](#contact-details).